Daniel-KM/Omeka-S-module-ImageServer/README.md

 * Copyright Daniel Berthereau, 2015-2020 (see [Daniel-KM])
 * Copyright BibLibre, 2016-2017

-First version of this plugin was built for the [Bibliothèque patrimoniale] of [Mines ParisTech].
+This module is a rewrite of the [Universal Viewer plugin for Omeka Classic], built for the [Bibliothèque patrimoniale] of [Mines ParisTech].
+The upgrade to Omeka S was initially done by [BibLibre].
+It has the same features as the original plugin, but separated into three modules (the IIIF server, the image server and the widget Universal Viewer).
+It integrates the tiler [Zoomify] that was used the plugin [OpenLayers Zoom] for [Omeka Classic] and another tiler to support the [Deep Zoom Image] tile format.

 [Image Server]: https://gitlab.com/Daniel-KM/Omeka-S-module-ImageServer